Introduction

 In fact, I get questions and complaints on this topic all the time.

-Therefore, I created this guide to help you meet requirements in the simplest way possible.
+Therefore, I created this guide to help you meet ISO/IEC 17025 requirements in the simplest way possible.
 You do not need advanced analyses or complex software to evaluate every measurement result.
+However, if you want the advanced techniques, check out my guide on taking uncertainty into account using guard banding methods.

 So, before you spend time and money worrying about it, give this guide read.
 I am going to teach you how to meet the requirements whether you want to: